 SECTION 1: Amendments and changes to this Constitution may be proposed at any time by any Voting Member of the VTFEA.

 SECTION 2: The Constitution of the VTFEA may be amended by a majority plus one of the Voting Members.
-Ten 10 or more Voting Members will constitute a quorum.
+Ten (10)or more Voting Members will constitute a quorum.
 Votes may be cast electronically or in person at any general meeting of the VTFEA, providing notice and copies of the proposed amendment(s) have been mailed to all Voting Members at least 15 calendar days prior to the meeting.

 SECTION 3: By Laws to effectively implement this Constitution may be established by the Voting Members of the VTFEA.